Standards for Museum Exhibits Dealing with Historical Subjects (updated 2017)

 In a democracy, a knowledge of history forms the context in which citizens make informed decisions.
+Historical understandings of diverse societies assists individuals in identifying commonalities in the human condition and in negotiating the differences that exist in our increasingly pluralistic world.
 Historical knowledge also provides personal, family, and community links to the past.
 Historical understandings of other societies assists individuals in identifying commonalities in the human condition and in negotiating the differences that exist in our increasingly pluralistic world.

 Museum exhibits play an important role in the transmission of historical knowledge.
 They are viewed by citizens of diverse ages, interests, and backgrounds, often in family groups.
 They sometimes celebrate common events, occasionally memorialize tragedies or injustices, and contain an interpretive element, even if it is not readily apparent.
 The process of selecting themes, photographs, objects, documents, and other components to be included in an exhibit implies interpretive judgments about cause and effect, perspective, significance, and meaning.